-While Theorem~\ref{thm:correlation_bound} shows that optimizing the proxy reward with regularization can improve on the base policy's reward, it does not guarantee that the learned policy will be near-optimal.
-However, a simple corollary shows that if the base policy is near-optimal, then the learned policy will also be near-optimal.
+While Theorem~\ref{thm:correlation_bound} shows that optimizing the proxy reward with regularization can improve on the reference policy's reward, it does not guarantee that the learned policy will be near-optimal.
+However, a simple corollary shows that if the reference policy is near-optimal, then the learned policy will also be near-optimal.